playfulprogramming/playfulprogramming/content/blog/angular-components-control-value-accessor/index.md

 ## `writeValue` {#write-value}

 `writeValue` is a method that acts exactly as you'd expect it to: It simply writes a value to your component's value.
-Because of this, it's suggested to have a setter and getter for `value` and a private internal value that's used as the real value:
+As your value has more than a single write method (from your component and from the parent), it's suggested to have a setter, getter, and private internal value for your property.

 ```typescript
  private _value: any = null;